rafaelrochasilva/testing_in_elixir_talk/testing_in_an_elixir_world.md

 ---

-# Be careful to not test your servers through the callbacks
+# Be careful to *not test* your servers through the *callbacks* <br> other wise you are going to test the GenServer implementation.

 ---

-# other wise you are going to test the GenServer implementation.

----

-# What should I do?

----

-# Should I avoid creating tests?
+# What should I do? <br> Should I avoid creating tests?

 ---